wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Changelog ==

+= 3.1.2 – Released on 19 February 2026 =
+* New: New responsive order bump templates with standard theme compatibility.
+* Enhancement: 'Clone' feature for upsell funnel listing.
+* New: compatibility with the latest WP(6.9.1) and WC(10.5.2).

 = 3.1.1 – Released on 28th January 2026 =
 * New: Compatibility With Points and Rewards Plugin
 * Enhancement: New smooth UI/UX layout change.